March of the Living: Exhibit at the United Nations (2014)

+Event in Jerusalem (2016)

 In May 2016, the March of the Living held a large celebratory event near Jerusalem on Yom Ha'atzmaut (Israel Independence Day).
 Co-founder, Shmuel Rosenman introduced the ninth president of Israel, Shimon Peres.
 During his speech, he was quoted saying, "I know people say that Israel is a miracle.
 Israel is not a miracle – Israel is a belief, a hope, a trust, a land – it's not an accident!...The founding of State of Israel was done by people who believe in human beings, who believe in a better world, who believe peace and friendship.
 And I'm telling you, this is the future!"

 "Some people are afraid of anti-Semites – don't be afraid.
 They have an ugly past, and they'll have a dark future.
 They believe in eternity and we believe in eternity.
 Their eternity is hate, our eternity is love....Nobody could have broken us.
 They hate us, they persecute us, they killed many of us, but we remain and we shall remain, and we shall win because we stand on the side of man, of the right, of justice, of the future!"

 "I want to tell you, young and old, the job is not over.
 But what we have achieved guarantees that we can be over the goal.
 We can do much more.
 You can do much more!
 And you should do much more!"